MHerbst/mherbst-verification-plugin/README.md

 mherbst-verification-plugin
 ===========================

-Koken plugin that adds verification IDs for Google, Bing and Alexa to the header of HTML files
+This little Koken plugin that adds verification IDs for Google Webmaster Tools, Bing Webmaster Tools and Alexa as meta tags to the headers of all generated HTML files.